The best Sri Lanka train journey: How we did it

 For a complete guide to Ella including free and family-friendly activities and where to stay to suit all budgets click here.

 As well as taking this Sri Lanka train ride, over the last two months our full time traveling family has completed a loop of the bottom half of Sri Lanka, visiting Negombo, Colombo, Unawatuna, Galle, Mirissa, Tangalle, Udawalewe national park, Ella and Kandy.
-We blogged our first impressions of Sri Lanka, swam with sea turtles, found out why we shouldn’t visit the hatcheries and had epic meltdowns.
+We blogged our first impressions of Sri Lanka, swam with sea turtles, saw Blue Whales, found out why we shouldn’t visit the hatcheries and had epic meltdowns.
 Before that we visited Bali and Thailand on our travel adventures- follow us on Instagram, Facebook and YouTube to see what we’re up to and follow the best and worst of our nomadic lifestyle!

 We recommend purchasing the Lonely Planet Guide to Sri Lanka before visiting to scope out all the best resorts, towns, attractions and other areas of interest to create your best trip possible!